As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Hey, it's a great honor being on the show.

-I just wanted to to uh you know something that I was thinking about when you brought up the the wage issue.
+I just wanted to, you know, something that I was thinking about when you brought up the wage issue.

-And if you don't have a labor surplus, what's gonna happen is that the the wages for those jobs will go up, which is that what the Democrats say that they want anyway.
+And if you don't have a labor surplus, what's going to happen is that the wages for those jobs will go up, which is what the Democrats say that they want anyway.

-And I just want to say one other thing is that that Al Gore is a big watermelon, you know, red communist on the outside or in the inside and and green on you know, green on the environment.
+And I just want to say one other thing is that Al Gore is a big watermelon.

-Yeah, that's I I once had a guy in the timber industry tell me that's what he thought the environmental movement was a Bunch of watermelons, green on the outside, red on the inside.
+Yeah, that's I once had a guy in the timber industry tell me that's what he thought the environmental movement was, a bunch of watermelons, green on the outside, red on the inside.

 Al Gore's the biggest watermelon head I've ever seen.